Ss Peter & Paul, Wantage:

 The bells are made of a special bronze, known as "bell metal" which is about 75% copper and 25% tin.
 Click here to see a diagram of the layout of the bells together with their weight and year of casting.
 The total weight of the ringing bells is just over 4 tons 7 hundredweight (cwt) or 4450 kilograms (4.45 tonnes).
 The largest (tenor) bell weighs just over 22 cwt or 1100 kg and has a diameter at its mouth of 50 inches (1270 millimetres).

 The Wantage Churchwardens' accounts show that there have been bells in the tower for at least 400 years, although in the sixteenth century there would probably have been no more than four bells.
 In 1575 a William Jackson was paid 7 shillings (35p) for mending the Great Bell and a William Warnar 6 shillings (30p) for mending the Second Bell.
 A payment for "a day's work among ye bells" in 1574 was 20 shillings (£1.00).

 The landing above the bells allows access to the four clock faces, one of which, that facing the Square, is lit.
 Note the very old beams supporting the landing.

 The Tower Top

-To the south are some prominent buildings of the town such as King Alfred's School, the Leisure Centre, St Mary's School and the Civic Hall.
-Chain Hill is to the south- east of the town and the Berkshire Downs form the horizon.
+To the South are some prominent buildings of the town such as King Alfred's School, the Leisure Centre, old St Mary's School and The Beacon.
+Chain Hill is to the Southeast of the town and the Berkshire Downs form the horizon.